 It is important to emphasise that these stages are only part of the framework of learning to live with bereavement.
-They are tools that may be helpful in framing and identifying some of the emotions but they are not defined, definite stages.
-Not everyone goes through all five stages, nor is the progression through them always linear - people can move from Stage One to Four and back through Stage Two, for example.
+They are tools that may be helpful in framing and identifying some of the emotions but they are not de ned, de nite stages.
+Not everyone goes through all ve stages, nor is the progression through them always linear - people can move from Stage One to Four and back through Stage Two, for example.
 Each individual grieves in their way.